peteroupc/peteroupc.github.io/approxtheory.md

 where $\Vert L\Vert$ is the operator norm of $L$, and $\Vert I-L\Vert$ is the operator norm for the difference between $f$ and $L(f)$ (see also DeVore and Lorentz (1993, p.
 30; ch.
 5)[^43], Cheney (1996, chapter 6)[^44], Powell (1981, theorem 3.1)[^45], De Villiers (2012, theorem 5.3.2)[^46]; for the second inequality see De Boor (1982, chapter 2)[^47]).

 If every function mapped to by $L$ is a polynomial, though, this error bound will generally be crude or trivial unless $L_n$ are nonpositive operators.
-Indeed, the only positive linear operator $L$ that reproduces all polynomials up to degree 2 is the identity operator.[^48]
+Indeed, the only positive linear operator $L$ that reproduces all polynomials up to degree 2 is the identity operator (Păltănea (2004, corollary 1.1.2)[^18].[^48]

 > **Examples:**
 >